amitofsk/dandy/docs/Dandy.md

  git clone https://github.com/amitofsk/dandy.git
  ```
 ### 3.5 Install the Mu IDE or the Arduino IDE
-This tutorial will involve both writing Python code for a computer as well as writing Micropython, Circuitpython, or Arduino code for a microcontroller.
-We'll write Python code for the computer using the IDLE Integrated Development Environment (IDE).
-We'll use a different IDE for the microcontroller.
+In addition to writing Python code for the computer using the IDLE IDE, we will also be writing code for the microcontroller.
+In this step, we will download the IDE used for programming the microcontroller.

 One advantage of using a different IDE for the computer code and the microcontroller code is that the IDE will remind you which hardware you are programming for.

 If you will be using MicroPython or CircuitPython with the RPi, download and install the [Mu IDE](https://codewith.mu/en/download).
+The Thonny IDE could also work, but this tutorial will use Mu.
+Most other Python IDEs do not have the needed libraries.

 <br><br>
 If you will be using Arduino, download and install the [Arduino IDE](https://www.arduino.cc/en/software/).
 <br><br>